clan-lol/clan-homepage/content/blog/2024-03-19-hello-world.md

 Want to see the code?
 Check it out [on our Gitea](https://git.clan.lol/clan/clan-core) or [on GitHub](https://github.com/clan-lol/clan-core).

+Or follow our RSS feed by clicking in the top right corner!

 Join us and be part of changing technology for the better, together.